Chai80/Veg-old/README.md

 run "npx hardhat test --network rinkeby" to run the tests run "npm hardhat run scripts/demo.js --network rinkeby" to play around with the functionality

+contract.json abi needs to be created by user